John E. Quaicoe

 I completed my undergraduate degree in electrical engineering at the University of Science and Technology, Kumasi, Ghana and attended the University of Toronto where I obtained the M.Sc. and PhD degrees in electrical engineering in the area of power electronics.
 Following a one-year post-doctoral position at the University of Toronto, I joined Memorial University of Newfoundland in September 1982.
 I was the chair of the electrical engineering discipline from 1990 to 1999, associate dean of undergraduate studies from Sept.
 2002 to Aug.
 2008 and dean pro tempore from September 2008 to June 2011.

-My undergraduate teaching activities are in the areas of electric circuit analysis, electronic circuit analysis and design, power electronics and energy systems.
-I also teach graduate courses in the area of power electronic systems, including modeling, analysis, control and design of power converters for various applications.
+My undergraduate teaching activities were in the subject areas of electric circuit analysis, electronic circuit analysis and design, power electronics, and energy systems.
+I also taught graduate courses in power electronic systems, including modeling, analysis, control, and design of power converters for various applications.

-My current research activities focus on the development of control/switching strategies and topologies for renewable energy systems, including fuel-cell, wind energy, and tidal energy generation systems.
-My research is carried out with undergraduate and graduate students in an atmosphere that encourages continuous interactions among the group members and fosters the development of innovative techniques and generation of new ideas.
+My research activities focused on the development of control/switching strategies and topologies for renewable energy systems, including fuel-cell, wind energy, and tidal energy generation systems, as well as soft-switching techniques for high-frequency applications including wireless power transfer.
+My research was carried out with undergraduate and graduate students in an atmosphere that encouraged continuous interactions among the group members and fostered the development of innovative techniques and generation of new ideas.

 Honours/Awards/Accreditation